Why measure roasted coffee density

 DAE stands for Density Assisted Extraction.
 A catchy coffee acronym like WDT and RDT.

-DAE is a VARIABLE coffee recipe system, where each of the ten extraction parameters is set relative to the 150-point range of measured roasted bean density.
+DAE is a VARIABLE coffee recipe system, where each of the ten extraction parameters is set relative to the 158-point range of measured roasted bean density.
 You measure the density, then enter it into the density.coffee website.
-The website does all the calculations for you, providing appropriate espresso, filter recipes, and an aging table to tell you how to handle your coffee.
+The website does all the calculations for you, providing appropriate espresso, filter recipes, to tell you how to handle your coffee.

 Compared to a traditional FIXED coffee recipe, e.g. (20g in, 40g out, 1:2 ratio, 93c, 25 sec), the grind size is the only parameter that changes.
 FIXED recipes assume everything is roasted to 2 levels, either espresso or filter.
 Which, apart from being demonstrably not true, also limits what you can use the espresso method for.

 You must make large changes with a fixed recipe because grind size is your only tool.
 Often, it takes a lot of trial and error to dial in a new coffee.
-Many people may never experience the sweet spot and get used to bitter coffee.
+Many people may never experience well extracted coffee and get used to bitter coffee.

 Think of the espresso recipe with all its parameters as a combination lock with ten wheels.
 With a FIXED recipe, 9 of them are most likely in the wrong place, and you are turning one wheel (grind) in the hope of unlocking it.
 Much of the time, it’s just not going to work.